sneakertack/crystallize/readme.md

 ## Not Yet Implemented

+- Type checking, in case not an object.
 - Write this readme
 - camelCase delimiters
 - prefix excludes
-- no-crystallize if prefix = an entire key
 - reverse operation (frag / smash / shatter)
+- note that does not preserve object order

 ## Options